+Imagine Hansel and Gretel from Grimm’s fairytales, only they’re not children anymore but adults!
+Adults with kickass weapons.
+No, wait, hot movie stars with kick-ass computer generated weaponry.
+Now picture them with streets smarts, attitude and (pretty average) one-liners.
+The apparent audience for this movie is television’s Supernatural.
 The setting is Europeanesque, the time is the Middle Ages, the technology is steam punk.
 Hansel and Gretel hate witches.
 They were nearly killed by one, see, when they were infants.
 Traumatised by this experience they have but one mission–kill all witches.
 They go from town to town offering their services as witch hunters.
 They execute their missions with superior training, weapons and a plethora of visual effects.

 The movie is the first English-speaking feature for Norwegian director Tommy Wirkola.
 His best-known film previously is DEAD SNOW (2009) a horror-comedy about a group of young students fighting off an attack of Nazi zombies.
-HANSEL AND GRETEL is a clear step up the ladder for Wirkola.
+HANSEL AND GRETEL is a clear step up the professional ladder for Wirkola.
 The film was shot in Germany and has actors from there, Finland, Norway, Sweden, Poland as well as the United States and UK.

 NOTE: You can also check out our interview with the film’s producer Kevin Messick here.